-If it is not possible to provide appropriate estimates of M then an alternative is to provide robust advice that does not depend upon assuming that M is known without error, for example, using a biomass dynamic model.
+There therefore appears to be considerable uncertainty about the values of M but consensus that it varies with age.
+It may be that estimation of the functional form of M and the parameters is not possible.
+In which case it will be important to provide robust advice that does not depend upon assuming that M is known without error, for example, using a biomass dynamic model.
 However, in biomass dynamic models the population growth rate and the shape of the production function becomes the key parameters, which are often difficult to estimate and so priors are developed for them using aged based assumptions about M, growth and maturity.